rmccrear/codex-lv2-may-2024/week-6-fetch/assignment/day-1.md

 #### Objective:
 In this assignment, you will create a webpage that allows users to fetch data from the PokéAPI by entering a Pokémon's name or ID.
 You will use JavaScript to fetch the data, a factory function to create a Pokémon object, and then display the Pokémon's information in a styled card on the page.

+Poke API docs can be found here: https://pokeapi.co/

 #### Instructions:

 1. **Set Up Your HTML File:**